oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-create-arti/ggsa-mt-create-arti.md

 ## Introduction

-This lab walks you through steps to create supporting artifacts for your Stream Analytics pipeline to monitor the public transportation in the Atlanta area.
+This lab walks you through steps to create supporting artifacts for your Stream Analytics pipeline to monitor the public transportation in a marked geographical location.

-*Estimated Time*: 20 minutes
+*Estimated Time*: 30 minutes

 ### Objectives
 In this Lab you will: